emehdy/mask-mapper/README.md

-"# image-mapper"
+"# mask-mapper"

 Creates map for HTML images

-based on jquery,bootstrap
+based on jquery,bootstrap,imageMapper , angualr

+can used to create masks on Images